(call/cc this-class)

 know that we want the future without the going and

 eating?
-We really need a continuation-outside-enclosing-block
+We really need a continuation_outside_enclosing_block

 construct… But of course, that's really clunky.
 Instead, we're